 We provide a unique blend of digital advice and human expertise to help people grow their wealth over time.
 When you sign-up, we’ll ask you some questions to match you with an investor profile, by understanding your financial goals and financial background.

 We then look at your time horizon and risk appetite to find you an investment portfolio that’s specifically built by our team of experts to reflect your investor profile for as long as you invest with us.
 A target date product, Moneyfarm adjusts your pension investments as you get older to de-risk your portfolio as you get closer to retirement.

 Our Investment Consultants provide investment guidance, retirement planning and support to help you reach your dream retirement income.
-Why not find out how much you should be saving using Moneyfarm’s pension calculator or book a call with our Investment Consultants?
+Why not find out how much you should be saving using Moneyfarm’s our new widget or book a call with our Investment Consultants?

 The Moneyfarm Pension allows you to transfer your old pensions for free and we will immediately pass on the benefits of the 20% government tax relief, if it applies.
 This means you’ll only have to pay £8,000 for a total £10,000 contribution.

 If you pay a higher rate of tax, you’ll be in line for even more tax relief.
 Fill in your tax return form to reclaim your relief.
 You’ll receive your additional relief as either a rebate at the end of the tax year, a reduction in your tax liability, or HMRC will change your tax code.

 When the time comes to retire, you’ll have flexible access to your pension pot.